hspartali/heic-to-jpg-batch-converter/README.md

 ## Getting Started

-1. Clone the repository.
+1. Clone the repository (or just download the index.html file!).
 2. Open `index.html` in your browser.

-## Usage

-1. Drag your HEIC files onto the designated area or click to select files.
-2. The conversion will start automatically in your browser.
-3. Once converted, the JPG files will be available for download.
+3. Start converting your HEIC files locally and download the JPGs as ZIP!

 ## Contributing